 A refugee’s fundamental right to earn a living through work that has been freely chosen is protected in international human rights and refugee law.
 The right to work is part of a number of international and regional human rights treaties, namely the 1951 Refugee Convention relating to the Status of Refugees and its 1967 Protocol (referred to collectively as the 1951 Refugee Convention) and the International Covenant on Economic, Social and Cultural Rights (ICESCR).

-The right to work has been recognized to be so essential to the realization of other rights that “without the right to work, all other rights are meaningless.”
+The right to work has been recognized to be so essential to the realization of other rights that “without the right to work, all other rights are meaningless” (Henkin 1951).
 Work rights are the means through which the individual may achieve a range of other civil, political, economic, social and cultural rights, fulfilling the human desire to feel useful, valued and productive.

 Work is a human right available to refugees and not merely an entitlement that may be extended or withheld as a matter of policy or discretion.
-When permitted to engage in safe and lawful work, a refugee may fulfill his or her basic survival needs and contribute to the needs of the family, community and the country in which they reside.
+When permitted to engage in safe and lawful work, a refugee may fulfill their basic survival needs and contribute to the needs of the community and country in which they reside.